 *All renewals after the initial discounted period will be charged at the then current standard list price for the selected period.
 Coupon is not valid with sunrise registrations, landrush registrations, EAP registrations, pre-registrations, premium registrations, renewals, transfers, custom website design, other coupons, or special pricing.

-Bluehost is one of the best choices out there if you’re looking for a reputable domain registrar which boasts very reasonable pricing.
-Bluehost sells .com domain at $12.99 per year and .org form $9.99, for example, but those looking for a hosting plan as well can really benefit from an excellent Bluehost offer.
+Bluehost (opens in new tab) is one of the best choices out there if you’re looking for a reputable domain registrar which boasts very reasonable pricing.
+Bluehost sells .com domain at $12.99 per year and .org from $9.99, for example, but those looking for a hosting plan as well can really benefit from an excellent Bluehost offer.

 Those buying a shared hosting plan from Bluehost get a free domain thrown in (plus website builder), and that shared plan is usually $8.99 per month, but TechRadar readers can get it for $2.75 monthly (for the initial term) with our exclusive offer.
 Obviously that’s a strong value proposition indeed (and we’re seriously impressed with Bluehost’s chops as a web host with fast performance and quality live chat support on offer).